 Should I Buy More or Sell My Gold?

 The maxim is to buy low; sell high.
 So, if the price drops, then you definitely want to consider buying more at a lower price — if you believe that the fund is still hot.
 Once you gain greater experience in rebalancing once a year, then you’ll be on a buy low; sell high system on auto-pilot.
 Remember that the gold is a slice or two of your “at-risk” portion of your nest egg pie chart, not the only investment you want to own.
-Diversification is key in today’s world of low-interest rate fueled booms and busts, which we’ve seen in stocks, real estate, gold and more since 2000.
+When you go to buy gold coins, make sure it is just one part of the general picture.
+Diversification is key in today’s world of low-interest rate-fueled booms and busts, which we’ve seen in stocks, real estate, gold, and more since 2000.

 Annual rebalancing of your nest egg is also key for maximizing gains and would have helped you to capture some of the profits you saw in 2016 in your gold fund slices.
 Start by printing out a pie chart of what you have.
 (If you need help with this, call our office at 310-430-2397 to inquire about my second opinion, which includes a pie chart of what you currently have.)
 Print out a pie chart of what you should have.
 (You can personalize your own sample nest egg pie chart with my free web app.)
 Make what you have look like what you should have – a safe, diversified plan that is appropriate for your age and the market conditions.
 You can learn more about my nest egg pie charts in the revised 2nd Edition of The ABCs of Money and at my Investor Educational Retreats in Arizona and California.